Superpat/write-practice/README.md

 # write-practice
-Colllection of exercices for writting prompts and possibly some short stories
+Colllection of exercices for writing prompts and possibly some short stories